cchulo-archive/gamesync/README.md

 `~/.local/share/gamesync/saves`

 ### Why not just use Syncthing by itself?
 Or heck, NextCloud?
-There are minor annoyances with Syncthing that I did not appreciate.
-The syntax for including/excluding directories/files is confusing, messy, and I can't just make syncthing synchronize all save files within `~/.steam/steam/compatdata` folder without extensive trial and error.
+There are minor annoyances with Syncthing:

+The syntax for including/excluding directories/files is confusing, messy, and error-prone.
+As a result I couldn't just make syncthing synchronize all save files within `~/.steam/steam/compatdata` folder without extensive trial and error.
 It is unfortunate that not all steam games share a single Wine prefix, but this is the state of how things are right now on steam linux gaming.

 There was also the issue where if I deleted a game, the uninstaller would delete the save, which would make syncthing delete the save everywhere.